It has an exotic name that’s difficult to pronounce, but despite this — or perhaps because of it — rooibos tea has been exploding in popularity.

 The U.S. also hardly imported any rooibos until the early 2000s, mainly due to the economic sanctions on South Africa.
 But since then, rooibos tea has enjoyed explosive popularity in the U.S.

 What Does Rooibos Tea Taste Like?

 Some say it has a hint of vanilla, honey, or nut.
 Then there are those that say it has a fruity or even a flowery taste.

-So now you may be wondering: If rooibos tea is not a “true tea,” does it provide the same benefits?
+You may be wondering: If rooibos tea is not a “true tea,” does it provide the same beneficial effects?